TRUTH

 There are two important types of Truths:

-• Propositional Truth (external)
+• Objective Truth (external)

-• Truthfulness (internal)
+• Subjective Truth (internal)

 To complicate the matter, people might lie to themselves unconsciously to conceal an aspect about themselves for various reasons (environmental trauma, parental upbringing, defense mechanism against other painful truths).
 Or they could misinterpret their own interior and appear to be lying.
 This is goal of ‘depth psychology’ – to help people interpret themselves more truthfully (eg, psychoanalysis, Gestalt, Jungian).
 Other therapies have their own unique approach to interpretation: Freudians emphasize the emotional-sexual level; cognitive therapist emphasize the verbal; transpersonal therapists emphasize the spiritual.
 Truthfulness, not Truth, sets us free.